-Some of the more popular buzzwords nowadays are digital disruption and digital transformation.
-What exactly do they mean and how do they apply to grocery?
+Some of the more popular buzzwords nowadays are "digital disruption" and "digital transformation."
+What exactly do they mean, and how do they apply to grocery?

 I look at it in two ways: one, shopper connections, and two, a company’s infrastructure and method of operation.
-Both involve operating in a Digital World.
+Both involve operating in a digital world.

 The biggest change agents in grocery have been e-commerce and the smartphone.
 To say e-commerce has disrupted grocery shopping is an understatement.
-Online grocery ordering and delivery is a shopping option that grocers must offer its customers to remain competitive and relevant.
+Online grocery ordering and delivery is a shopping option that grocers must offer customers to remain competitive and relevant.

 Some grocers are just now coming to grips with deploying predictive analytics and leveraging Big Data.
 The use of both today has been modest, but they should be an essential strategy in any chain’s business and growth planning.

 Digital transformation was a central theme recently at SAP’s second annual conference on Best Practices for Consumer Products.
 Among the topics presented and discussed at Chicago conference by grocers’ trading partners were hyperconductivity, cloud computing, robotics, artificial intelligence and Big Data.
 Those are among the macro-disruptive trends in technology that are dramatically reshaping the global economy.

 “The digital economy is now, and growing rapidly,” said Marcel Vollmer, COO of Palo Alto, Calif.-based SAP Ariba, in a keynote presentation.
 “The connectedness of everything allows companies to interact in real time with their customers, products, employees, assets and partners in ways that they never did before, offering the opportunity to expand and fully digitize their value chain.”